 In general, OLG will expect the Service Provider to recommend site-specific strategies to OLG that improve the customer experience, increase Gaming Revenue and increase net profit to the Province.
 In addition, the Service Provider will be expected to optimize Gaming Site operational processes within the parameters determined and established by OLG.
-Provisions with respect to these matters and the other matters referred to in this Part 4 will be included in the Casino Operating and Services Agreement to be entered into between the Service Provider and OLG, and the OLG Policies.
+Provisions with respect to these matters and the other matters referred to in this Part 4 will be included in the Casino Operating and Services Agreement and the OLG Policies.
 Set out below is a summary of the anticipated key roles and responsibilities of OLG and the Service Provider.

-Areas of responsibility Description of OLG's role and responsibilities Areas in which the Service Provider will have operational responsibilities number of gaming po Sites and within Gan Strategic Planning - OLG will (a) define the Gaming Zones for the Province; (b) set the maximum number of gaming positions (subject to applicable governmental approval) permitted at Gaming Sites and within Gaming Zones; (c) define responsible gambling policies and programs; and (d) define and maintain OLG brands and approve any Casino brands of the Service Provider.
+Areas of responsibility Description of OLG's role and responsibilities Areas in which the Service Provider will have operational responsibilities Strategic Planning - OLG will (a) define the Gaming Zones for the Province; (b) set the maximum number of gaming positions (subject to applicable governmental approval) permitted at Gaming Sites and within Gaming Zones; (c) define responsible gambling policies and programs; and (d) define and maintain OLG brands and approve any Casino brands of the Service Provider.
 Service/Channel Strategy OLG will determine the initial number of Gaming Zones and Gaming Sites (including charitable gaming facilities) permitted in the Province.
-Subject to various limitations and exceptions, OLG will have control over, among other things, the establishment new Gaming Zones, the modification of the boundaries of then-existing Gaming Zones, the establishment of new Gaming Sites, the closure of any then-existing Gaming Sites, increases in the maximum number of gaming positions permitted within a Gaming Zone, and various other operational and strategic aspects of the conduct of gaming in the Province.
+Subject to various limitations and exceptions, OLG will have control over, among other things, the establishment of new Gaming Zones, the modification of the boundaries of then-existing Gaming Zones, the establishment of new Gaming Sites, the closure of any then-existing Gaming Sites, increases in the maximum number of gaming positions permitted within a Gaming Zone, and various other operational and strategic aspects of the conduct of gaming in the Province.
 OLG will also determine when and how to bundle Gaming Zones together to be operated by a single service provider.
-To encourage a competitive marketplace, OLG will establish (i) limits on the number of In cooperation with OLG, Service Provider will formulate site specific strategies.
+To encourage a competitive marketplace, OLG will establish (i) limits on the number of Electronic Gaming Positions and (ii) limits on the number of Gaming Bundles, in each case, permitted to be operated by a Service Provider In cooperation with OLG, Service Provider will formulate site specific strategies.
 Within parameters established by OLG, the Service Provider will be expected to optimize operational processes and gaming revenue generation.